 All recycling must be placed loosely inside the blue cart.
-Curbside garbage and recycling is picked up by a truck with an articulated arm which does not allow it to pick up individual bags.
+Curbside garbage and recycling collections occur by a truck with an articulated arm that does not allow it to pick up individual bags.
 If you have more recycling than your cart can hold you can:

 - Take your recycling to the Resource Recovery Facility.